 The effect that the COVID-19 pandemic will have on this trend toward transparency is unclear.
-The Great Recession saw a global, coordinated response to the financial crisis.
-While the COVID-19 pandemic has yet to see an organized effort on a similar scale, the resulting economic crisis may stimulate nations to unify their efforts.
+The Great Recession saw a global, co-ordinated response to the financial crisis.
+While the COVID-19 pandemic has yet to see an organised effort on a similar scale, the resulting economic crisis may stimulate nations to unify their efforts, given that greater transparency may aid many jurisdictions in their current efforts to increase enforcement of and compliance with current tax laws.
 The consequences for universal tax reporting remain to be seen.

 Rise of Estate and Trust Litigation

 The COVID-19 pandemic has resulted in increased uncertainty as countries determine how to address the ensuing health and economic crises.
 Such uncertainty will impact the trends discussed above – transparency, the increase in trust and estate litigation and political volatility.
 But of course, the world of private client advice does not involve only these areas.
-Much of our work relates to helping families structure the succession of wealth in responsible and lasting ways, preserving long-existing family businesses, encouraging family harmony and protecting family assets for both current and future generations.
+Much of our work relates to helping families structure the succession of wealth in responsible and lasting ways, preserving long-existing family businesses, encouraging family harmony, protecting family assets for both current and future generations, and preserving private property.
 These needs will also continue and grow.

 New challenges that are emerging include, for example, adapting current laws and structures to evolving methods of reproduction due to scientific and medical advancements.
 These range from the increasing use of surrogacy arrangements to the birth of children from frozen embryos after one or both of their biological parents are dead, and even to posthumous conception and reproduction.
 Laws to address questions of inheritance rights and the definition of such terms as "issue" and "legitimate" in these contexts either do not exist or conflict among jurisdictions.
 Digital assets, including virtual currencies such as Bitcoin, mark another new territory that national legal systems will need to address.
-The development of law around these new challenges in the shadow of the pandemic and resulting economic crisis will be of increasing importance, and we have asked the authors of this year’s edition of the Guide to describe the current state of the law in their respective jurisdictions, and how it has been affected by the COVID-19 pandemic.
+The development of law around these new challenges in the shadow of the pandemic and resulting economic crisis will be of increasing importance, and we have asked the authors of this year’s edition of the Guide to describe the current state of the law in their respective jurisdictions.